davezen1/brunch-better-have-mimosas/README.md

-# Brunch + Babel/ES6
+# Brunch Better Have Mimosas Forked From Brunch + Babel/ES6 but added support for sass-brunch.

-This is a modern JS skeleton for [Brunch](http://brunch.io).
+This is a modern+ JS skeleton for [Brunch](http://brunch.io).

 ## Installation

-Clone this repo manually or use `brunch new dir -s brunch/with-es6`
+Clone this repo manually or use `brunch new dir -s davezen1/brunch-better-have-mimosas`

 ## Getting started